AlexX15-T/energy-management/README.md

     Backend Microservices:  docker-compose up -d --build
     Frontend: docker run -p 8080:3000 energy-management

-    Accessing the Application: Once the containers are up, access the application via http://localhost:3000 for the frontend and http://localhost:8080 for the backend services.
+    Accessing the Application: Once the containers are up, access the application via http://localhost:3000 for the frontend and http://localhost:80xx for the backend services from postman or other application made for testing endpoints.

 Demo